One of the first things anyone researching a trip to Japan hears about is the “Japanese Rail Pass,” or “JR Pass” for short.

 This is where the situation gets complicated - there are many types of rail passes in Japan.

-What makes the situation confusing is that each of these regional rail groups also sell their own unlimited passes.
+What makes the situation confusing is that each of these regional rail groups also

-And, to add even more confusion, some companies offer combined passes for two to three regions, or one region and a section of another.
+And to add even more confusion, some companies offer combined passes for two to three regions, or one region and a section of another.

 This is why it is important to know where you are traveling before you purchase a rail pass.
 First, inspect a map of the different rail groups.
 Identify how many regions you will be traveling through.